4g3nt47/Striker/README.md

 **B) The Python Agent**

-Striker also comes with a self-contained python 3 agent.
+Striker also comes with a self-contained python agent (tested on python 2.7.16 and 3.7.3).
 This is located at `agent/python/`.
 Only the most basic features are implemented in this agent.
 Useful for hosts that can't run the C agent but have python installed.

 There are 2 file in this directory;